Nepal Trekking Statistics 2026: Costs, Permits, Popular Routes and Trends

 Shreejan

-I have been running treks in Nepal since I took over from my father, and my family has been in this business since the 1960s.
+I have been running treks in Nepal since I took over from my father, and my family has been in this business across three generations.
 Every year, journalists and travel bloggers ask me the same questions: how much does it cost, how many people go, which treks are most popular, what has changed.
 So I put the numbers in one place.
 These are real figures from our operations and from Nepal's official tourism data — not estimates pulled from other websites.

 How Many People Trek in Nepal Each Year?